 If you have an online shop, the question of how to improve your online sales is never far from your thoughts.
 As well as working out how to reach your target audience, strengthen your USP and improve your sales funnel, there’s the problem of cart abandonment.
-World shopping cart abandonment rates for retailers in the last quarter of 2017 were 76.2% .
+World shopping cart abandonment rates for retailers in March 2020 were 88.05% .

-Wherever your online shop fits into the picture, if your cart abandonment and audience targeting could be improved by even 5% it could make a big difference to your sales.
-Social media is an invaluable tool for online retailers, so below we’ve included our tips on how to use it to help improve your online sales.
+If your cart abandonment could be improved by even 5% it could make a big difference to your sales.
+Social media is an invaluable tool for online retailers.
+Below we’ve included our tips on how to use it to help improve your online sales.

 Plan Your Social Media Content

 Your brand is probably already using social media, but are you planning your content?
-Make sure you are using social media to raise awareness of your brand and products without just taking the hard sell approach.
+Make sure you are using social media to raise awareness of your brand and products.
+Don’t just taking the hard sell approach.

-Plan your posts carefully, particularly in the lead up to key seasonal sales periods, to highlight your popular products: mention their key features, benefits and endorsements.
+Plan your posts carefully, particularly in the lead up to key seasonal sales periods.
+Highlight your popular products: mention their key features, benefits and endorsements.
 To avoid disappointment don’t forget to keep your customers well informed across all of your social media platforms regarding the last postage days for last minute orders.

 To find out more, check out our social media content ideas for businesses here.

 As well as raising awareness of your brand and products, use social media to build trust.
 If you want people to hand over credit card information on your website, your brand must feel authentic and trustworthy.
 People will often head over to social media to see what people are saying about your brand before buying.
 Make sure your social media accounts are linked to your website.
 You also need to build in a strategy for customer engagement and loyalty.
 Peer to peer reviews are becoming the main source of brand advocacy, so ensure you are doing everything you can to encourage good reviews and feedback.
 This will help to build trust with your target market.